steharr/ms2-/README.md

 ***

 ## Version Control
-* To begin the project I created a remote repository on Github by choosing the **New Repository** button and following the on screen steps.
+* To begin the project, I created a remote repository on Github by choosing the **New Repository** button and following the on screen steps.
 * I then created a local repository using Git:
-   *  I created a directory on my computer called **template**
+   *  I created a directory on my computer called **MS2**
    *  I opened the directory using VS code and started a terminal
    *  I initialized the directory as a Git repository using the command `git init`
    *  I added a README to the file using the command `git add README.md`